hajdam/midiswing-intellij-plugin/README.md

 MidiSwing - Midi Player
 =======================

-Wrapper plugin for MidiSwing midi editor, because why not...
+Wrapper plugin for MidiSwing freeware midi player / editor, because why not...

+Open *.mid file.

+Largely experimental - use at your own risk - can freeze your IDE and eat up your memory.

 MidiSwing Homepage (discontinued): http://www.les-stooges.org/pascal/midiswing